 267. ADULT NURSING I. A study of the interacting psychosocial, spiritual, biological and cultural factors which influence the health of the adult.
 The role of the professional nurse as a member of the health team is examined.
 Opportunity is provided for guided practice in planning, giving and evaluating nursing care of the hospitalized adult, and this forms the basic study of the professional nurse's role in the care of the adult patient in the general hospital.
-Operating room experience and observation of techniques used in a rehabilitation center will be included.
 This course runs concurrently with Parent-Child Nursing I, and areas of common application will be explored.
 Prerequisite: 227-228.
 Nine credits; spring or summer.
 Summer session, ten weeks.